psh0502/StockCrawler/README.md

 # StockCrawler

-**StockCrawler** is a simple CLI tool can download stock closing price for Taiwan public market.
+**StockCrawler** is a simple CLI tool can download stock information for Taiwan public market, includes:

+- History price information.
+- Company basic information.
+- Business finanicial reports.

-It grabs history data from **[Yahoo Finance](http://finance.yahoo.com)** and daily closing price from **[TWSE](http://www.twse.com.tw)**.
+It grabs history data from serveral available source, e.g **[Yahoo Finance](http://finance.yahoo.com)**, **[TWSE](http://www.twse.com.tw)** and daily closing price from **[TWSE](http://www.twse.com.tw)**.
+* **Yahoo** has incompleted price information, **TWSE** is better resource but costs very much time, even days...*
 ## Objective

 In 2010, I was going to build a stock trading bot.
-I need all history stock pricing and keep data up-to-date, therefore I developed this tiny tool.
+I need all history stock data and keep them up-to-date, this is why I created it.
+There are some bucket list I haven't sone yet, so I am keeping going.
+Anyone would like join is welcome.

 ## How to use